Multifactorial disease: Characteristics

-Risk Factors
+Risk factors

 The risk for multifactorial disorders is mainly determined by universal risk factors.
 Risk factors are divided into three categories; genetic, environmental and complex factors (for example overweight).

 Genetic risk factors are associated with the permanent changes in the base pair sequence of human genome.
 In the last decade, many studies have been generated data regarding genetic basis of multifactorial diseases.
-Various polymorphism have been shown to be associated with more than one disease, examples include polymorphisms in TNF-a, TGF-b and ACE genes.
+Various polymorphism have been shown to be associated with more than one disease, examples include polymorphisms in TNF-a, TGF-b and ACE genes, as well as mutations in BRCA1.
+BRCA2, BARD1, and BRIP1.

 Environmental risk factors vary from events of life to medical interventions.
 The quick change in the patterns of morbidity, within one or two generations, clearly demonstrates the significance of environmental factors in the development and reduction of multifactorial disorders.
 Environmental risk factors include change in life style (diet, physical activity, stress management) and medical interventions (surgery, drugs).

 Many risk factors originate from the interactions between genetic and environmental factors and referred as complex risk factors.
-Examples include epigenetic changes, body weight and plasma cortisol level.
+Examples include epigenetic changes, body weight, pollution, and plasma cortisol level.